kenferrara/IceBoar/README.md

 ## Q: Why IceBoar use System.out and System.err instead of SLF4J or others logging frameworks?

-The main goal of IceBoar Core module was a small size of final JAR file.
+The main goal of IceBoar was a small size of final JAR file.
 This library contains only necessary dependencies (I can probably avoid commons-lang3).
-The second reason to avoid logging frameworks is a sort life cycle of IceBoar Core.
+The second reason to avoid logging frameworks is a short life cycle of IceBoar.
 For big projects it works maximum 10 Minutes and I don't need log rotation, patterns, and all this stuff from logging frameworks.

 # Acknowledgments
 Thanks Rafał Udziela for coax me into writing this project.